Ernst Home Centers: Malmo Nursery

 Charles Malmo, an immigrant from Norway, founded a seed store on Second Avenue in Seattle in 1893.
 Malmo was credited with being first in the Northwest to propagate and grow his own nursery stock rather than import ornamental shrubs from Japan, the Netherlands and England.
 In 1930, he opened the first "garden department store" on the Pacific Coast, selling all that was needed for the "most elaborate garden, from seeds to large trees," as he humbly asserted during the opening festivities.
 His son Clark bought 30 acre to cultivate at the present site of University Village shopping mall.
 Many of the mature yards surrounding old Laurelhurst homes in Seattle today were the work of the Malmos.
-In 1962, the Malmos sold their business to Ernst Hardware and Pay 'n Save stores and became a wholly owned subsidiary.
+In 1962, the Malmos sold their business to Pay 'n Save and became a wholly owned subsidiary, operated by Pay 'n Save as part of its Ernst stores, which were then called Ernst Malmo.